-In third-world countries, unless you have basic supplies such as a clean razor, plastic sheet, and cotton thread, no hospital will admit you to give birth.
+Sierra Leone boasts one of the highest maternal death rates in the world.
+In addition to the prominence of female genital circumcision, in third-world countries, basic supplies such as a clean razor, plastic sheet, and cotton thread are required in order for a hospital to admit you.
 As a result, most women end up giving birth at home, alone, on a dirt floor.